DanielZ08/S-P500-Time-Series-Analysis/README.md

 - Incorporate moving average crossovers with volatility measures for strategy signals.
 - Watch for early-year (January) momentum and weekday anomalies as potential trading cues.
 - Consider stress-testing portfolios with fat-tailed distributions rather than assuming normal returns.
-- Be cautious in relying on volume for predictive signals—combine it with price and volatility filters.
+- Be cautious in relying on volume for predictive signals, combine it with price and volatility filters.

 ## Assumptions & Caveats

-- The synthetic index is equally weighted—not market-cap-weighted like the real S&P 500.
+- The synthetic index is equally weighted, not market-cap-weighted like the real S&P 500.
 - Corporate actions (splits/dividends) may not be fully adjusted in prices.
 - Risk-free rate assumed to be 0 for Sharpe ratio calculations.
 - Forecasting models were univariate and not trained on macroeconomic features or external signals.